27 Warm & Wonderful Things to Do in Geneva in Winter

 cheesy fondue in geneva Switzerland

-Cheese fondue is terrific at any time of year, but this warm and cozy dish will warm you up so much more in the winter.
+Like Swiss chocolate, Swiss fondue cannot be skipped when visiting Geneva in winter!
+Of course, fondue is a terrific treat at any time of year, but this warm and cozy dish warms you up so much more in the winter.

-And honestly, there isn’t anything that will warm you up more perfectly than an excellent fondue and a hot drink.
+Honestly, there isn’t anything that will warm you up more perfectly than an excellent fondue and a hot drink.
+Luckily, like all of Switzerland, Geneva is rife with great fondue!

-For a unique spin on a fondue crawl, you can take this fondue tour via a tuktuk!
+For a unique spin on a fondue crawl, you can take this fondue tour by tuktuk!
+This is definitely one of those “only in Switzerland” experiences!

 Spend the day at Bains des Pâquis.